 O2 has long had a reputation as being one of the best networks when it comes to perks and discounts.
 And, as any parent will know, these can be really useful when you’ve got kids.

-So, whether it’s picking up a Monday meal deal for £1 if you were too busy doing the school run to make your lunch, or buying tickets for Disney on Ice the day before they go on sale, these perks could really help you out.
+So, whether it’s getting a discount on an experience or buying concert tickets for your favourite musician the day before they go on sale, these perks could really help you out.

 This means you can give your child a phone with a Tesco Mobile SIM straight out of the box without having to faff about in the settings.